 WHAT PUBLISHERS LOVE

 - Fresh stories: Publishers want a story that hasn’t been covered a million times before.
-This helps them differentiate from competition and engage readers.
+This helps them differentiate from the competition and engage readers.
 That doesn’t mean certain subjects are off-limits, but you should find an unusual angle or surprising insight that tells a unique story.

 - Data-driven topics: New research, studies, reports, or data sets provide an additional layer of story—particularly when it shows current or future trends.